drougojrom/imgly-sdk-ios/README.md

 ## CocoaPods

-PhotoEditorSDK is available via CocoaPods.
+PhotoEditor SDK is available via CocoaPods.
 If you're new to CocoaPods, [this Getting Started Guide will help you](https://guides.cocoapods.org/using/getting-started.html).
-CocoaPods is the preferred and simplest way to use the PhotoEditorSDK.
+CocoaPods is the preferred and simplest way to use the PhotoEditor SDK.

 **Important:** Please make sure that you have a CocoaPods version >= 0.39.0 installed.
 You can check your version of CocoaPods with `pod --version`.